 Step 3 – Use

-Lastly, you can immediately start with queries of all sorts to evaluate the data from you NoSQL data source with the usual SQL expressions that anyone know and is familiar with.
-For example, you can just have a look at all the data in the collection.
+Lastly, you can immediately start with queries of all sorts to evaluate the data from your NoSQL data source with the usual SQL expressions that you are familiar with.
+For example, you can take a look at all the data in collection1:

-Or you might only be interested in all the persons from the database that ever had a seminal paper published throughout the history.
-In this sample case, we retrieve the inventor of the famous Turing Machine.
+Or, you might only be interested in all the persons from the database that ever had a seminal paper published.
+In this example, we retrieve the inventor of the famous Turing Machine:

-Now, you can proceed and build SQL queries that combine the MongoDB collection with all you other relational databases allowing you even more powerful data analysis with and, hence, reports giving leveraging business or research insights.
+Now, you can proceed to build SQL queries that combine the MongoDB collection with all your other relational databases, giving you even more powerful data analysis and enabling you to leverage business and research insights.